 If you haven’t converted to a business account yet, do so now by following these directions:

-- Go to your profile and tap .
+- Go to your profile and tap settings.

 - Tap Switch to Business Profile.

 - On the Connect Your Facebook Page screen, you’ll see all of the Facebook Pages you’re currently an admin on.
 Select the Page you’d like to associate with your Business Profile on Instagram.
-Learn more about Page roles.
+Learn more about Facebook Page roles from the source.

 - On the Set Up Your Business Profile page, review your business’s contact information, make any changes and tap Done.